Using coding standards#

 -

-Edit the current coding standard configurations and click the button Next to advance between the following pages:
+Edit the current coding standard configurations and click the button Next to advance to the following configuration pages:

 Note